 The programme strives to allocate 50% of the budget to female candidates.
 The programme is funded by the Dutch Ministry of Foreign Affairs and is monitored by Nuffic.
 The funding application and nomination process for the MSP programme is partially executed by the Dutch institution.
-Have a look at the MSP/MENA country list to see which countries are qualified.

 The scholarship value depends on the duration of your programme at the University of Twente.
 Please note that the scholarship does not cover all the costs of the study trajectory.
 It is not a full fellowship.